Russian Children's Welfare Society: Other events

-Over the years, the Russian Children's Welfare Society has hosted a diverse list of events and maintains contact with some of the world's renowned classical performers, from American Ballet Theater Principal Dancers to stars of the Metropolitan Opera.
+Over the years, the Russian Children's Welfare Society has hosted a diverse list of events and maintains contact with some of the world's renowned classical performers, from American Ballet Theatre Principal Dancers to stars of the Metropolitan Opera.
 In 2007, RCWS participated in a fundraiser at Carnegie Hall.
 The sold out concert featured two of the leading opera singers in the world, Anna Netrebko, Soprano, making her Carnegie Hall debut, and Dmitri Hvorostovsky, Baritone, accompanied by the Orchestra of St. Luke's.
 Both Anna and Dmitri are Honorary Directors of RCWS.
 RCWS also hosted a fashion event with supermodel Sasha Pivovarova and designer Randi Rahm to raise funds for children with facial deformities.
 In 2010, the Society partnered with Bonhams Auction house for a sports gala that featured a number of Olympians, among which was champion figure skater Johnny Weir.

 Financial information

 The Society's financial practices allow it to be able to channel 100% of its direct donations to help sick and needy children with overhead being met in its entirety through internal sources.
 RCWS has put in place a system of checks and balances to ensure that grants are used solely for their intended purpose: Organizations must provide a completed application detailing the project for which they are seeking support as well as a budget.
 The Society annually prepares audited financial statements which carry an unqualified opinion in conformity with generally accepted accounting principles.